"Big win, bigger one coming": Endurance Grand, others hail Afronita and Abigail

 In a post sighted by YEN.com.gh, the DWP Academy said it was proud of Afronitaa despite her dramatic exit from the collective.

 Afronita's former colleagues also joined in the celebration.
-Endurance Grand, Lisa Quama, and Championrolie have all shared positive remarks about Afrnoita and Abigail's performance.
+Endurance Grand, Lisa Quama, and Championrolie have all shared positive remarks about Afronita and Abigail's performance.

 YEN.com.gh gathered a few comments from fans in reaction to Afronita and Abigail's move to the finals.